 Water, Sanitary Sewer and Stormwater Systems

-The City of Wabasso is committed to providing effective storm water and waste water management systems that ensure citizens have appropriate runoff drainage.
+The City of Wabasso is committed to providing effective water, storm water and waste water management systems that ensure citizens have appropriate runoff drainage.

 Storm water is water that originates during precipitation events.
 Storm water that does not soak into the ground becomes surface runoff, which either flows directly into surface waterways or is channeled into storm sewers, which eventually discharge to surface waters.